thang-data/asp.net-with-MongoDB/README.md

 ![image](https://user-images.githubusercontent.com/87810853/184075019-302a7825-cf25-4380-9e7b-aace54deab95.png)

-Add the following  `IStudentStoreDatabaseSettings.cs` files in the Models folder.
+Add the following  `IEmployeeStoreDatabaseSettings.cs` files in the Models folder.
 This interface and the class provide strongly typed access to MongoDB connection information.

 ### EmployeeDatabasesetting.cs
 ```C#